m-ichaels/machine_learning_w_equities/README.md

 ## Output

-- Model: The trained LSTM model is saved as stock_forecasting_model.keras.
+- Model: The trained LSTM model is saved as `stock_forecasting_model.keras`.
 - Visualization: A plot showing actual stock prices versus predicted prices is displayed.

 ---